GaloisInc/LinearArbitrary-SeaHorn/README.md

 as shown above followed with some brunch stats.

-# Source code information #

-The most interesting code is in lib/seahorn/ICE.cc.
-The function `runICE()` in line 2843 of the file defines our CEGAR based learning for CHC solving and is the entry of our main code.

 # Appreciation #

 To people who developed the SeaHorn verification framework:
 * [Arie Gurfinkel](arieg.bitbucket.org)
 * [Jorge Navas](http://jorgenavas.github.io/)
 * [Temesghen Kahsai](http://www.lememta.info/)

 To people who developed an initial implementation of the ICE algorithm inside SeaHorn:
 * [Chenguang Zhu](http://cozy.ece.utexas.edu/~cgzhu/)